njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyBank/README.md

-This directory holds the files for the PyBank challenge.
+This folder holds the files for the PyBank challenge.